 Written by Kathleen Chan, OMFRC Member.
 This article also appeared in our Feathers In The Wind Newsletter, February 2009.
 Reprinted with Permission.

 The first DNA test that I had was a DNA Sibship Analysis by Genetrack Biolabs, a Canadian company from Vancouver.
 It costs $495 Canadian to test two siblings.
 I think I paid $250 four years ago.
 The test was testing 15 STR’s (which are a class of polymorphisms).
 The average person has no idea what the actual DNA test is measuring and cannot, therefore, understand where the results come from.
 The STR’s vary from population to population, but all populations have them.
 The average person has no idea what the range is for different populations.
 The results of the test are based on statistical analysis.
 The test lists the statistical probability that two people are half and full siblings.
 That was the only part of the test that made clear sense to me.
 Furthermore, siblingship tests are not 100% accurate, unlike paternity tests.
 I’m not 100% sure if they check for Crispr-Cas9 for not but whatever they do, must work.

 The second test that I had was Ancestry 2.5 by Genetree which costs $240 U.S. The test also tested 15 STR’s .
-The results tell you what percentage of four groups your genetic make up is from.
+The results tell you what percentage of four groups your genetic makeup is from.
 The four groups are African, Asian, European, and Native American.
 There is no information about a particular tribe or country etc. The test is supposed to be designed to resolve the inter-continental origins of people.
 The average person does not understand how the DNA is analyzed to get the results.
 The method of analysis is not explained.
 The test simply lists the percentage of four groups that a person has DNA for.